Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 DvD: Okay, very good question.
 Let me start with a little bit of background.
 We update default probabilities daily on 40,500 firms in 76 countries around the world.
 And we have, what we call, a Troubled Company Index, that measures global credit conditions based on the default probabilities of those firms.

 So, although, everyone is calling this the coronavirus crisis, what I want to point out before I answer your question more directly, is to say that at the end of February, before the markets really started to move in response to the virus, our Troubled Company Index was already showing credit conditions had dropped to the 14th percentile, where 100 is the best market conditions and zero is the worst.
-So this is really – the virus is the trigger of the recognition of a bad economy that was already sliding pretty significantly before the virus crisis.
+So, this is really - the virus is the trigger of the recognition of a bad economy that was already sliding pretty significantly before the virus crisis.

 Now to answer your question more directly.
 In the first three weeks of March, there was - or three or four weeks of March, there was really an amazing explosion of credit spreads pretty much across the Board.
 We did a webinar yesterday.
 We were focused on one issue from JPMorgan, which is still got very, very reasonable default probabilities.
 But the bond price dropped almost six points from 105, down to a little over 99 at that point.